Tee1er/boing/README.md

 - The notifications channel is where Boing will send messages when users join, leave, and when a game ends.

 - Channel blacklisting is where Boing will be disabled in certain channels that you can specify.
+(See the [Additional Information](#troubleshooting-&-additional-information))

 If you encounter any problems during this entire process, please consult the [help](#-help) section below, and/or file an issue in the GitHub Issues tab.